Supporting multiple build configurations with Yocto

 Multiconfig task dependencies

-Multiconfig also provides a way to specify dependencies between tasks in different configs using mcdepends
+Multiconfig also provides a way to specify dependencies between tasks in different configs using mcdepends, which

 simplifies integration between different configs.